Blog>Trade>Van jobs: I have a van and need work

 How much does a man with a van earn?

-On average, you can earn around £35 per hour for providing a man with a van service from a transit van.
-However, exactly how much you can earn will depend on your location, the size of your van, whether you’re operating alone or in a team, and how much work you book.
+However, exactly how much you can earn will depend on different factors.
+These include: location, van size, whether you’re operating alone or in a team, and how much work you book.

-If you want to make money with your van in the UK, you’ll need to register your company or register as self-employed.
+If you want to make money with your van in the UK, register your company or register as self-employed.
 You’ll also need to make sure you have the proper insurance in place.
-Usually, you’ll need commercial van insurance if you want to make money with your van, as typical insurance policies won’t cover using your van for business.

 Read our tips and tricks for thriving as a new trade startup